nexusproject/phcl/docs/index.md

 In practical terms:

-- use `Node` for declarations that should be emitted as root blocks
+- use `Node` as the core base for declarations that should be emitted as root blocks
 - use `Block` for structural content inside those declarations

 Example: